Master in Graphic Design

 The student is introduced to the study and implementation of letters, their history (from the beginnings of Roman capital script, right through to the present day), concepts (formal and functional) and their different solutions and applications with regard to graphic design.
 After completing the course, the student will be able to judge and develop a typographical work by applying the criteria of readability, use of space, hierarchies, organisation and sensitivity when selecting an alphabet.

-- Spacing and alignment.
+- Spacing and alignment: Introduction and application.

 Module 5 – Photography